kahboom/nerdycode.com/src/posts/2020/web-components.md

 }
 ```

-To recap, we previously defined our template at the top of the file and assigned it to a variable called `template`.
+We previously defined our template at the top of the file and assigned it to a variable called `template`.
 We then attached shadow root to our element.
 Now, we can have shadow root clone the template to create the element's internal shadow DOM structure.

 We'll do all of this from within the constructor for now: